Bible App Removed From Apple's App Store in China

 A Quran app was also removed from the App Store at the same time.

-In summer 2021 several Christian accounts were removed from WeChat – China’s main social media platform – while Christian search terms such as “Christ”, “Bible” and “Gospel” were also blocked.
+This summer several Christian accounts were removed from WeChat – China’s main social media platform – while Christian search terms such as “Christ”, “Bible” and “Gospel” were also blocked.
 In early 2021 the Chinese government further restricted the purchase of Bibles from shops and online retailers.